 The spectrum sensing techniques and implementations have evolved substantially in the last few years.

-Hence the proposed SOS system is likely to have known cost factors.
+Hence the proposed Spectrum Occupancy Sensing system is likely to have known cost factors.

 c) Consideration of installation costs

-Installation costs for the SOS system are likely to be similar to, or even smaller than the installation costs of the radios.
+Installation costs for the Spectrum Occupancy Sensing system are likely to be similar to, or even smaller than the installation costs of the radios.
 This is because this is a service of Receive only sensors.

 d) Consideration of Operational Costs